7 Signs A Weapon Is Being Concealed That You Should Know

 This homicide occurred even though the grocery store hired an officer to protect patrons and employees.
 Although the deputy was an eight-year veteran, he did not notice the obvious physical behaviors that indicated he was standing near a heavily armed individual.
 These indicators could have helped avert the murder had they been noticed in time.

-In this case, the victim was killed at a grocery store, but similar attacks have taken place at and near schools, hospitals and institutions of higher learning.
+Similar attacks have taken place at and near schools, hospitals and institutions of higher learning.
 In some instances, students have entered K-12 schools and universities undetected while concealing rifles and shotguns before committing multiple-victim homicides.

 Weapons Violators Come From All Backgrounds